thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

   Value as above, by allowing a token to contain any firmware entries signed by a known Signer ID, without checking for a uniquely registered version.
-* Certification Reference - if present, this value could be used as a hint to locate an entry in the PSA Certification database associated with the attesting device.
+* Certification Reference - if present, this value could be used as a hint to locate security certification information associated with the attesting device.
+An example could be a reference to a {{PSACertified}} certificate.

 # IANA Considerations